Mnaffeti/classic-diagnostic-adapter/CONTRIBUTION_OPPORTUNITIES.md

 ### Current Status
 - **Supported**: Only DoIP (Diagnostics over IP - Ethernet-based, ISO 13400)
-- **Missing**: CAN, LIN, K-line, and other legacy transport protocols
+- **Missing**: CAN, LIN, K-line, J2534 PassThru, and other legacy transport protocols
 - **Priority**: **HIGH** - Critical for supporting legacy vehicles and ECUs

 ### Evidence in Codebase